BSN-Spartan/DID-Contract/README.md

 ### createDid

 "createDid" is a public function.
 It will generate a DID identifier and the description document of the sender.
-The DID and document are one-to-one relationships and stored in the form of Key-Value on the chain.
+The DID and document have a one-to-one relationship and are stored in the form of Key-Value on the chain.

 ```
 function createDid(string memory did, string memory didDocument)